-G. VOUCHER DATA.
-This section is to be completed only for stand-alone OA and/or CTS contracts.
-This section reports information that identifies any discrepancies between certain data on the 2110-OA/CTS report and data appearing on the voucher submitted by the contractor for the end of the same period being reported on the 2110-OA/CTS.
-In the title box of this section G, the contractor's identifying number of the voucher submitted for the end of the reported period is supplied, along with the contractor's signature date on that youcher.
+G. VOUCHER DATA: This section is to be completed only for stand-alone OA and/or CTS contracts.
+This section reports information that identifies any discrepancies between certain data on the 2110-OA/CTS report and data appearing on the voucher submitted by the contractor for the end of the same period being reported on the 2110-OA/CTS report.
+In the title box of this section G, the contractor's identifying number of the voucher submitted for the end of the reported period is supplied, along with the contractor's signature date on that voucher.

-Cumulative Vouchered Under This Contract (Line 1).
-The amount on Line 1 represents the contract to date total amount that has been vouchered as of the voucher identified above.
+Cumulative Vouchered Under This Contract (Line 1): The amount on Line 1 represents the contract to date total amount that has been vouchered as of the voucher identified above.

-Difference with Reimbursable Expense (Line 2).
-The amount on Line 2 represents any difference between the amount entered in Line 1 in this section, and the amount entered in column (a), Line 4, of Section F.
+Difference with Reimbursable Expense (Line 2): The amount on Line 2 represents any difference between the amount entered in Line 1 in this section, and the amount entered in column (a), Line 4, of Section F.

-Explanations.
-Any differences reported on Line 2 must be explained in the space provided.
+Explanations: Any differences reported on Line 2 must be explained in the space provided.

-H. RECONCILIATION OF CONTRACT VALUE WITH EXPENSE AND PLAN

-DATA.
-This section provides for the identification of any inconsistencies between (a) the official contract estimated cost for OA and/or CTS expense and (b) data contained in the 2110 report.
-Following are descriptions and definitions of data appearing in this Section H:
+H. RECONCILIATION OF CONTRACT VALUE WITH EXPENSE AND PLAN DATA: This section provides for the identification of any inconsistencies between (a) the official contract estimated cost for OA and/or CTS expense and (b) data contained in the 2110 report.
+The following are descriptions and definitions of data appearing in this Section H:

-- Line 1 Cumulative Cost Thru Prior Year.
-For OA expense, this is the same amount shown for OA in Section E, column (c).
-For CTS expense, this is the same amount shown for CTS in Section E, column (c). - Line 2 Annual Budget for Current Year.
-These are the OA and CTS totals from page 1 that are contained in column (b). - Line 3 Implied Contract Value.
-These amounts are calculated as the sum of entries in preceding Lines 1 and 2.
-In the framework of data contained in the 2110-OACTS, these are the expected cumulative OA and CTS expenditures through the current contract expiration date. - Line 4 Contract Value per Latest Mod.
-This is the total current estimated cost for OA expense and CTS expense as stated in the contract Estimated Cost clause for the full contract period as per the latest contract modification. - Line 5 Variance (Line 3 less Line 4).
-This is the variance between the official contract estimated costs for OA and CTS expense and the cumulative spending targets reflected in the 2110 report.
-Variances greater than \$1,000 need to be reconciled either by revising the 2181-OA/CTS budgets for the current contract year or by seeking a contract modification from DOL to amend to estimated cost.
+Line 1-Cumulative Cost Through Prior Year: For OA expense, this is the same amount shown for OA in Section E, Column (c).
+For CTS expense, this is the same amount shown for CTS in Section E, Column (c).

+Line 2-Annual Budget for Current Year: These are the OA and CTS totals from page 1 that are contained in Column (b).

+Line 3-Implied Contract Value: These amounts are calculated as the sum of entries in preceding Lines 1 and 2.
+In the framework of data contained in the 2 1 1 0 -OA/CTS report, these are the expected cumulative OA and CTS expenditures through the current contract expiration date.

+Line 4-Contract Value per Latest Mod: This is the total current estimated cost for OA expense and CTS expense as stated in the contract Estimated Cost clause for the full contract period as per the latest contract modification.

+Line 5-Variance (Line 3 less Line 4): This is the variance between the official contract estimated costs for OA/CTS expense and the cumulative spending targets reflected in the 2110 report.
+Variances greater than \$1,000 need to be reconciled either by revising the 2181-OA/CTS budgets for the current contract year or by seeking a contract modification from DOL to amend the estimated cost.
-I. PLANNED CONTRACT YEAR WORKLOAD AND ACTUAL WORKLOAD TO DATE.

-Percent of Year Completed.
+I. PLANNED CONTRACT YEAR WORKLOAD AND ACTUAL WORKLOAD TO DATE: Percent of Year Completed.
 This is computed as days elapsed from start of Current Contract Year through the end date of the report period divided by the number of days in the contract year and expressed as a percentage.